paula-delrio-arteaga/FABACADEMY-1/README.md

  - The material is "alive" in a sense, the data that's fed everyday leaves a residue that starts to emerge like patterns on the dyed fabric.

- - The residual patterns provide a way to log and contain information.
+ - The residual patterns provide a way to log and contain information

+## Scketches:

 ## Materials needed
-fcyvun

-hola
+-  Acrylic board (add measurements)
+-  Poly wood board (add measurements)
+-  Canvas fabric (add measurements)
+-  Pigments natural dyes (add details)
+-  Dropper bottle
+-  Water